InternetMaximalism/intmax2-client-sdk/server-sdk/README.md

 });
 ```

+To set up a local Balance Prover instance, please see [Tips: How to Run a Local Balance Prover](../README.md#tips-how-to-run-a-local-balance-prover)

 ### Login to INTMAX Network & Retrieve Balance

 Here is an example of logging in to INTMAX and retrieving balances.
 Users need to retrieve their balances once before using the SDK functions.